Exploring the White Villages behind the Costa del Sol

 5.Jimena

-Jimena de la Frontera, located in the province of Cadiz in Andalucía, is approximately a thirty-minute drive west of Gaucin and directly north of La Linea and the Gibraltar border.
+Jimena de la Frontera, located in the province of Cadiz, Andalucía, is about a thirty-minute drive west of Gaucin and is directly north of La Linea and the Gibraltar border.

 Jimena is easily reachable from all directions thanks to improved transport links, including an enhanced road and rail network.
-The area features several beautiful churches and other sites worth visiting.
-Due to its proximity to the stunning Natural Park, activities like biking, horse riding, and hill walking are popular.
+The area features several beautiful churches and other significant sites.
+Its proximity to the breathtaking Natural Park makes activities like biking, horse riding, and hill walking popular.

 In addition to Spain's national festivals, Jimena hosts several of its own throughout the year.
-The Carnival, featuring parades of floats, takes place in February, and the agricultural fair occurs in the second week of May each year.
-An annual music festival is held in the second week of July, and the Jimena feria generally takes place in the first week of September.
+The Carnival, with parades of floats, takes place in February, and the agricultural fair is held during the second week of May each year.
+An annual music festival occurs in the second week of July, and the Jimena feria usually happens in the first week of September.

 6.Mijas

-Mijas pueblo (village) is located just a twenty-minute drive from Malaga airport in Malaga province and is merely fifteen minutes away from the coast at La Cala de Mijas and Fuengirola.
+Mijas pueblo (village) is just a twenty-minute drive from Malaga airport in Malaga province and only fifteen minutes from the coast at La Cala de Mijas and Fuengirola.

-Mijas is nestled in the Sierra de Mijas mountains, surrounded by picturesque pine forests.
-It offers the best of both worlds with its charming white village, winding cobbled streets, stunning views, and close proximity to the sea.
-For those interested in bullfighting, Mijas has its own bullring, which is still operational and also used for horse displays.
-An auditorium hosts concerts throughout the summer, and there are two museums to explore.
+Mijas is set in the Sierra de Mijas mountains, surrounded by beautiful pine forests.
+It combines the best of both worlds with its charming white village, winding cobbled streets, breathtaking views, and proximity to the sea.
+For those interested in bullfighting, Mijas has its own bullring, which is still in use and also hosts horse displays.
+An auditorium offers concerts throughout the summer, and there are two museums to visit.

-In addition to being near the coast, Mijas boasts excellent infrastructure, including shops and a diverse range of restaurants, along with all the usual supermarkets and other food shops.
+Besides being close to the coast, Mijas features excellent infrastructure, including shops and a wide variety of restaurants, along with all the usual supermarkets and other food stores.
 Perhaps most exciting for children is a chocolate factory!

 7.Ronda

-Ronda is in the Malaga province of Andalucía and is a one hour twenty minute drive from the airport at Malaga.
-It is situated north and inland of Marbella and Estepona.
+Ronda is located in the Malaga province of Andalucía, about an hour and twenty minutes' drive from Malaga airport.
+It lies to the north and inland from Marbella and Estepona.

-The village of Ronda is third only to Seville and Granada in the most visited places in Andalucía.
-It is famous all over the world for being perched on the edge of the El Tajo gorge and offers fabulous views and countless photo opportunities.
-It is the modern birthplace of bullfighting and its bullring ‘Plaza de Toros’ is now a museum and attracts many thousands of visitors each year.
+The village of Ronda ranks third in popularity among visitors to Andalucía, following Seville and Granada.
+It is renowned worldwide for its position on the edge of the El Tajo gorge, offering stunning views and numerous photo opportunities.
+Known as the modern birthplace of bullfighting, its bullring ‘Plaza de Toros’ now serves as a museum, attracting thousands of visitors each year.

-Ronda is accessible by road and rail, the drive to the village from the coast or from further inland is quite spectacular.
-There are two tourist offices here and a whole host of fabulous shops selling traditional, and not so traditional, Spanish crafts and other goods.
+Ronda is accessible by both road and rail, with a spectacular drive from the coast or further inland.
+The village features two tourist offices and a variety of wonderful shops offering traditional and contemporary Spanish crafts and other items.

-The ‘Fiesta de la Virgen de la Paz’ is the celebration of the patron Saint of Ronda and is held on the 24th of January every year.
-The feria is around the 20th of May and the main events of the year are held in the first week in September with the International Folklore Music and Dancing Festival and other festivities.
-See our Ronda guide here.
+The ‘Fiesta de la Virgen de la Paz’ celebrates Ronda's patron Saint on January 24th each year.
+The feria takes place around May 20th, while the main events occur in the first week of September, featuring the International Folklore Music and Dancing Festival and other festivities.
+Refer to our Ronda guide here.

 8.Viñuela

-Viñuela is another white village located in the Malaga province of Andalucía.
-It lies inland from Velez Malaga, to the east of Malaga city, and is roughly a fifty-minute drive from Malaga airport.
+Viñuela is another picturesque white village located in the Malaga province of Andalucía.
+It lies inland from Velez Malaga, to the east of Malaga city, and is about a fifty-minute drive from Malaga airport.

-The picturesque village of La Viñuela is nestled in the stunning landscape of the Axarquia and is positioned next to the man-made reservoir of Lake Viñuela, which supplies most of the local area's drinking water.
-The hills are dotted with villas offering beautiful views over the lake, which features charming beaches and non-motorized water sports for everyone.
-Around the lake, there are picnic and barbecue areas, while the surrounding pine forests provide shade and a tranquil atmosphere for visitors.
+The charming village of La Viñuela is nestled in the stunning landscape of the Axarquia and is adjacent to the man-made reservoir of Lake Viñuela, which supplies most of the local area's drinking water.
+The surrounding hills are dotted with villas that offer breathtaking views of the lake, which features lovely beaches and non-motorized water sports for everyone.
+Around the lake, there are picnic and barbecue areas, and the nearby pine forests provide shade and a tranquil atmosphere for visitors.

-La Viñuela gets its name from the local grape vines used to produce a delicious sweet wine still made today.
+La Viñuela gets its name from the local grape vines used to produce a delicious sweet wine that is still made today.
 The town is also renowned for its high-quality local olive oil.
-Numerous arts and crafts shops can be found here, including those specializing in basket making and leather goods.
-Additionally, the village hosts archaeological sites dating back to prehistoric, Roman, and medieval times.
+Numerous arts and crafts shops can be found here, including those specializing in basket weaving and leather goods.
+Additionally, the village has archaeological sites dating back to prehistoric, Roman, and medieval times.

 Comments